AMROAMRO404/Machine-Learning/README.md

 - use 3 fold cross-validation
 - study the overfit as we increase the hidden neurons
 - plot the results of the (number of hidden neurons vs the accuracy)

+## Assignment 4 --> Adaboost:

+Implement adaboost without relyting on scikit-learn :

+- Use the same data and the same weak classifiers as in the lecture slides.
+- Show the values of alpha for each classifier.
+- Show the class of one random sample.